 Diabetes technology has changed my life for the better, including increasing my safety and improving my health.
 At the same time, I feel there is much to the patient experience that our healthcare providers and other diabetes stakeholders may not yet understand.
 I spearheaded my own acquisition of diabetes knowledge and am interested in making this information more accessible to PWDs, both type 1 and type 2.
 I have noted consistent weaknesses in the way we are taught about diabetes, diabetes management, and the utility of technology.
 I am passionate about addressing these issues in healthcare and support, particularly for populations with increased barriers to care, and would value the opportunity to teach interested attendees at this conference.

-Yes.
-For many PWD of a lower socioeconomic status, there are additional barriers to accessing information about diabetes technology, realistic management methods, and obtaining additional supplies.
+My advocacy work pertains to all type 1's.
+But for many PWD of a lower socioeconomic status, there are additional barriers to accessing information about diabetes technology, realistic management methods, and obtaining additional supplies.
 There needs to be a better system in place to support the person who does not have preexisting healthcare or insurance knowledge, does not have regular access to internet, is a busy caregiver, or has limited income or education.

 Thanks for this POV, Hannah.
 We look forward to welcoming you and hearing more of your voice at our Innovation Summit!